Skip to content

 What Is the Specified Skilled Worker (SSW) Visa?

-The SSW visa is designed to attract foreign workers to industries experiencing severe labor shortages.
+The SSW visa targets foreign workers who can help fill Japan’s labor shortages.

 Do I Need Japanese Language Skills for a Work Visa?